 CERN is widely recognised as one of the world’s leading laboratories for particle physics.
 At CERN, physicists and engineers probe the fundamental structure of the universe.
-To do this, they use the world’s largest and most complex scientific instruments – particle accelerators and detectors – to study the basic constituents of matter and the forces that shape the universe.
+To do this, they use the world’s largest and most complex scientific instruments – particle accelerators and detectors.
 Technologies developed at CERN go on to have a significant impact through their applications in wider society.

 Digital policy issues